sublimetext-io/docs.sublimetext.io/docs/reference/key_bindings.md

   if a previous snippet field
   is available.

+`has_snippet`
+: Returns `true`
+  if the current word
+  matches the tab trigger of a snippet

 `is_javadoc`
 : Returns `true` if caret(s) is (are) in a comment that starts with `/**`